 Copyright James D. Westaby (C).
 All rights reserved.

-Space restrictions may apply.
+Space and availability restrictions may apply.

 Scientifically, our predictor variables from dynamic network theory can be examined for validity on performance scales within and between systems (e.g., using regression and multi-level analyses).
 Performance scales are embedded within each survey.
-Hence, our network approach is quite unique in its capacity to use theoretical variable to not only describe relations in dynamic network systems, but also predict emergent outcomes, such as performance, achievement, climates, and/or system well-being.
+Hence, our network approach is quite unique in its capacity to use theoretical variable to not only describe relations in dynamic network systems, but also predict emergent outcomes, such as macro performance, achievement, climates, and/or system well-being.

 When multiple groups or teams are assessed, there are ways to analyze them separately and as part of the entire given organization, thereby taking a multi-level perspective, but grounded in the dynamic network theory perspective around goals.
+Additional programming would be needed.